90barricade93/FP_EC_AI_BC_24Q2/README.md

 - **Message Storage:** Messages are saved to a MongoDB collection for further review.

 #### Personal Page
-- **Personalized Welcome:** Displays a personalized welcome message with the user's full name.
+- **Personalized Learning Page:** Displays a personalized welcome message with the user's full name.
 - **Navigation Links:** Provides links to the user's GitHub and LinkedIn profiles.
 - **Back Navigation:** Includes a button to navigate back to the personal page from the profile page.